top of page

 Our vision is simple.
 Togther, we stop waiting for children to fail .
 We identify vulnerability early, support speech sound processing from birth, and remove barriers long before written words are introduced.
 This avoids the dyslexia paradox and ensures every child with the cognitive capacity to read can thrive.

 Get in touch.
-Let's set up a two hour training session that will help your TAs support and extend your existing programmes through word mapping technology and orthographically mapped stories that reveal every phoneme and grapheme.
-This can be delivered online if your school is not located in England.
+Learn about The Code Overlay and how your TAs can support and extend your existing synthetic phonics programmes through word mapping technology and orthographically mapped stories that reveal every phoneme and grapheme.
+Training can be delivered online if your school is not located in England.

 Preventing the Dyslexia Paradox: Birth to Seven Matters!